 Women at SiemensWomen have played a key role at Siemens since the company’s early days.
 Just as society has changed, the importance of women workers at the company has steadily grown.
-From the first women workers in incandescent lamp production to power at the top levels of management: here are some historical notes on how women have contributed to the company’s success.
+From the first women workers in incandescent lamp production to top level positions: here are some historical notes on how women have contributed to the company’s success.

 A conscientious employer – Support for women on the staff

 Siemens has traditionally always desired to be a conscientious employer.
 Besides financial support measures already in place, from 1907 onward the company had its own facilities to assist groups that were especially in need – including single mothers.
 And in 1911 Siemens began offering "factory care workers" who maintained direct contact with women workers and provided them with support.

 In 1907 Siemens assisted with setting up a residence for women workers in Berlin-Charlottenburg.
 The home was based on a very advanced concept for the age – residents should have control of their own lives and support themselves.
 It was followed by a Siemens children’s home (1912), which especially provided care and supervision for children while their single mothers worked, and a year later by the Siemensgarten convalescent home for unmarried women (1913).

 Third Reich – Women make up for capacity shortages